top of page

 His interest in yoga and meditation and his background in theosophy helped him integrate spiritual teachings on the nature of the Self as a spiritual essence into modern psychology.
 When asked about the difference between psychoanalysis and psychosynthesis, he replied:

-"We pay far more attention to the higher unconscious and to the development of the transpersonal self.
+"We pay far more attention to the higher unconscious and the development of the transpersonal self.
 In one of his letters, Freud said, "I am interested only in the basement of the human being."
 Psychosynthesis is interested in the whole building.
 We try to build an elevator which will allow a person access to every level of his personality.
 After all, a building with only a basement is very limited.
 We want to open up the terrace where you can sunbathe or look at the stars.

 Our concern is the synthesis of all areas of the personality.
 That means psychosynthesis is holistic, global and inclusive.
 It is not against psychoanalysis or even behaviour modification but it insists that the needs for meaning, for higher values, for spiritual life, are as real as biological or social needs."